 Ollie admitted that he didn’t fully understand the story but once I explained it to him a little more he made the connection with what he already knew from the Wizard of Oz.
 He thought it was funny when Glinda was teaching Elphaba the ‘toss toss laugh’ and has been asking me to keep doing it since we returned home.

 Second Time Around

 Having already seen the show once, Simon and I wondered whether we would love it as much second time around, especially with the change of cast on the 24th July this year.
-As we walked back to the train we agreed that we both loved it even more, I particularly liked Glinda and Oz, I really loved his performance of Wonderful and Elphaba’s Defy Gravity didn’t failed to bring on my goosebumps!!
+As we walked back to the train we agreed that we both loved it, even more, I particularly liked Glinda and Oz, I really loved his performance of Wonderful and Elphaba’s Defy Gravity didn’t fail to bring on my goosebumps!!

 Wicked runs evening performances Monday to Saturday and matinees on Wednesday and Saturday.
-During the October Half Term there will be an extra matinee performance on Thursday 26th October starting at 2.30pm.
+During the October Half Term, there will be an extra matinee performance on Thursday 26th October starting at 2.30 pm.
 The show’s running time is 2hrs 45mins.